 Anxious overeating it's what I do when there's someplace I need to be but don't want to be.
 It's what I do when I'm so overwhelmed and overstimulated by my never ending list of “things to do.”
 When I can't even see straight because the stress and obligations are too much, I eat.
 It’s my addiction.
 It’s fruit.
 It’s meat.
 It’s the desire for cheese (which I’m currently not eating any kind of) so I eat anything I can.
 It’s wanting bread, finding gluten free dairy free alternatives and eating all of what I make as soon as it’s made.
 It’s a day of behaving and a night of over indulging.
 It's what I do to satiate my fears.
 I overeat.
 It's what I do when I don't know what to do, when I'm bored, when I'm exhausted, and when I want to feel numb.
 I put food in my mouth until I'm uncomfortable, until it hurts, until it feels like I'm going to explode- why do I do this?

-I see acknowledging that I have what I perceive as lack of control as an obsessive thought as the beginning to the end of my overeating issue.
+Acknowledging that I have what I perceive as lack of control obsessive thoughts are the beginning to the end and the start of my overeating issue.
 I know I have thousands of years of genes working against me as my ancestors would have no choice but to eat as much as they can whenever food was available.
 I’m not starving.
 I do sometimes feel deprived though because I grew up eating overly processed sugar filled addicting foods I can no longer eat.
 There’s turmoil between the indulgent person I used to be and the me now who is working on control, health and good habits.

-Here and now I know that going forward with my goals of control and true understanding of my body’s nutritional needs won’t be easy.
+I know that going forward pursuing control and true understanding of my body’s nutritional needs won’t be easy.
 I know I’ll have to process the emotions I stuff back into my body with food.
 I’m ready to take this next step, clear my mind of the guilt associated with causing myself pain every, time I binge.

 I will be successful.

 Be honest with yourselves about where you struggle apples.
-Don’t let your fears be holding you back from your desires.
+Don’t let your fears be holding you back from your desires for a better version of you.
 I believe in you.